Many of you write to me asking which dental products I personally use. Today, I present the rigorously tested Best Dental Health Products for 2016!

-But it was after the birth of our first child that I started wanting to dig deeper, beyond the glossy ad campaigns.
+But it was after the birth of our first child that I started wanting to dig deeper and look beyond the glossy ad campaigns.
 I began investigating how these different products impact our health.
-I remember squirting blue Crest toothpaste onto our daughter’s baby toothbrush and realizing, this just isn’t right.
+I remember squirting blue Crest toothpaste onto our daughter’s tiny toothbrush and realizing, this just isn’t right.

 Like me, I know you are on a quest to find non-toxic, effective products that work.
 This is one of the biggest deep dives we’ve done yet on Ask the Dentist and we hope it helps you and your family.
 So, here we go!
 (Don’t forget to enter our giveaway of over $750 of these awesome products and supplements!)

 These are the criteria that were important to me as I tested and evaluated these products:

 Of course, this is the most important concern for me.
 Since January of 2015, I and some of my patients who volunteered to help me have spent at least a month or more taking hundreds of products for a spin to see what really works.
 Not only does a product have to work well to score well, but we took into consideration whether a product made a difficult task (like flossing, for example) easier or more fun.